mwelz9qm/S24_CE222/README.md

 ## About This Repository

 Welcome to the GitHub repository for our CE222 class.
 This repository contains examples discussed in class, homework assignments, and their solutions.
-It's designed to be a comprehensive resource to help you succeed in this course.
+It's designed to be a resource to help you succeed in this course.

 <!-- ## Course Information